-The Lynchburg College Choral Union will present its spring concert, “His Voice as the Sound,” April 20 at 7:30 p.m. in Snidow Chapel.
+The University of Lynchburg Choral Union will present its spring concert, “His Voice as the Sound,” April 20 at 7:30 p.m. in Snidow Chapel.
 Dr. Jong H. Kim, professor of music and director of choral activities/vocal studies, will conduct the concert, accompanied by Rose M. Peak.

 The concert will feature a collection of hymns and spirituals written or arranged by American composers such as Howard Hansen, Adolphus Hailstork, Jane Marshall, and Alice Parker.